International Students: Health Insurance Frequently Asked Questions

 How will I know if my waiver application has been approved or denied?

 Your online submission will produce an instantaneous response.
 The last screen of the waiver application process will provide you with approval or denial information.
-You should print this screen for you records.
+You should save or print this screen for you records.
 You will also receive an e-mail with the decision.

 If my waiver application is denied, what can I do?